sadiesawyer/comp210/README.md

-COMP 210: Data Structures and Algorithms (Sayeed Ghani)

 This repository contains my solutions to the assignments for COMP 210: Data Structures and Algorithms, taught by Professor Sayeed Ghani.
 The assignments cover various fundamental concepts in Java programming and data structures.

-Assignments:
+**Assignments:**

-Basic Java Skills (assn1):
+1. **Basic Java Skills (assn1):**

-This assignment focuses on core Java syntax and concepts like variables, data types, operators, control flow statements (if, else, for, while), and methods.
+   - This assignment focuses on core Java syntax and concepts like variables, data types, operators, control flow statements (if, else, for, while), and methods.

-More Basic Java (assn2):
+2. **More Basic Java (assn2):**

-This assignment builds upon the basics by introducing arrays, strings, object-oriented programming fundamentals (classes, objects, constructors, methods), and basic input/output (I/O) using Scanner.
+   - This assignment builds upon the basics by introducing arrays, strings, object-oriented programming fundamentals (classes, objects, constructors, methods), and basic input/output (I/O) using `Scanner`.

-Linked List Implementation (assn3):
+3. **Linked List Implementation (assn3):**

-This assignment delves into data structures by implementing a linked list data structure in Java.
+   - This assignment delves into data structures by implementing a linked list data structure in Java.
 The linked list is likely to include the following functionalities:
-Node creation and manipulation
+     - Node creation and manipulation
-Adding and removing elements from the list (head, tail, specific positions) Searching for elements
+     - Adding and removing elements from the list (head, tail, specific positions)
+     - Searching for elements
-Traversing the list
+     - Traversing the list

-Binary Tree Implementation (assn4):
+4. **Binary Tree Implementation (assn4):**

-This assignment tackles the implementation of a binary tree data structure in Java.
+   - This assignment tackles the implementation of a binary tree data structure in Java.
 The binary tree may include:
-Node creation and manipulation
+     - Node creation and manipulation
-Adding and removing elements (considering binary search tree properties if applicable) Searching for elements
+     - Adding and removing elements (considering binary search tree properties if applicable)
+     - Searching for elements
-Traversal methods (in-order, pre-order, post-order) Priority Queue and Max Heap Implementation (assn5):
+     - Traversal methods (in-order, pre-order, post-order)

+5. **Priority Queue and Max Heap Implementation (assn5):**
-This assignment focuses on implementing a priority queue data structure using a max heap.
+   - This assignment focuses on implementing a priority queue data structure using a max heap.
 The implementation may cover:
-Node creation and manipulation with priority values Adding and removing elements (considering heap order) Extracting the element with the highest priority
+     - Node creation and manipulation with priority values
+     - Adding and removing elements (considering heap order)
+     - Extracting the element with the highest priority

+**Note:**

+This description provides a general overview of the potential content in each assignment.
+The specific tasks and implementations may vary depending on the course curriculum and Professor Ghani's instructions.

+**Additional Information (Optional):**

+- Feel free to include any specific instructions provided by Professor Ghani for these assignments.
+- If you used any additional libraries or resources for these assignments, you can mention them here.